JeremyBenson11/text-game-parser/README.md

 			// switch case test for verb, or actionType and handle action.
 # update command
 here's an example:

-			let command = "push the blue button on the red machine";
+			//let command = "push the blue button on the red machine";